scalalogo/scalalogo.github.io/en/2_language_basics.md

 ## Variables

-In the example in the previous chapter, we always moved the turtle 30 steps.
+In the example in the previous chapter, we always moved the turtle 60 steps.
 Imagine that now you want to make the same drawing but twice as big.
-You would have to change that 30 to 60 in each place separately.
-Instead, you could create a variable: `val size = 30` and then use it in all places this way: `move(size)`.
-This way, changing the size of the drawing would only require changing only one line: writing `val size = 60` instead of `val size = 30`.
+You would have to change that 60 to 120 in each place separately.
+Instead, you could create a variable: `val size = 60` and then use it in all places this way: `move(size)`.
+This way, changing the size of the drawing would require changing only one line: writing `val size = 120` instead of `val size = 60`.

-TODO iframe
+<iframe height="600" frameborder="0" style="width: 100%; overflow: hidden;" src="https://embed.scalafiddle.io/embed?sfid=okXrWZp/26"></iframe>

-Another way of creating a variable is: `var size = 30`, which differs from the previous one in the first word - it's `var` instead of `val`.
-If a variable is declared as a var, it means that it's value can change during the execution of a program:
+Another way of creating a variable is: `var size = 60`, which differs from the previous one in the first word - it's `var` instead of `val`.
+If a variable is declared as a `var`, it means that it's value can change during the execution of a program:

 ```scala
 var size = 20